-Federal Government Jobs – Operational Requirements/Conditions of Employment (Part 5 of 5)
+Federal Government Jobs – Other Information (Part 5 of 5)

 If you have ever applied for a Federal Government job, or been through a staffing process, you know it’s not as easy as it looks.
 So, what can you do to improve your chances of getting your first Federal Government job?

 In my first post of this series, I talked about the steps you can take to actually find the job for which you want to apply.

 In my second post, I outlined how to interpret the job poster in the job poster, and what each of the sections means.